jar-b/mdtoc/README.md

 Flags:
   -dry-run
         print generated contents, but do not write to file (optional) -force
         force overwrite of existing contents (optional) -out string
-        output file (optional, defaults to adding to source file)
+        output file (optional, defaults to adding to source file) -version
+        display version
 ```

 Examples: